tzangms/remotemodels/README.md

 #### DateTimeField

-Converts its supplied data to a Python `datetime.datetime` object as `ISO8601`.
+Converts its supplied data to a Python `datetime.datetime` object.

     class MyModel(remotemodels.Model):
         created_at = remotemodels.DateTimeField()